WojciechKusa/systematic-review-datasets/README.md

 (csmed)$ python confgure.py
 ```

-And follow the prompts providing API keys, cookies, email address to use PubMed Entrez and paths to GROBID server.
+And follow the prompts providing API keys, cookies, email address to use PubMed Entrez APIs and paths to GROBID server.
 You don't need to provide all the information, the bare minimum to construct the datasets is the cookie from Cochrane
 Library and the email address for PubMed Entrez.

-### Downloading datasets
+### Downloading raw full-text datasets

 First install additional requirements: